tsamouridis/Telecommunication-Systems-I/README.md

-Several notes and Juyter Notebooks for the course Telecommunication Systems I
+Several notes and Jupyter Notebooks for the course of Telecommunication Systems I